jluby127/jluby127.github.io/aboutme.md

-Originally from the East coast I first became fascinated in physics and astronomy from watching science channel documentaries on the space race.
-Always wanting to be an astronaut, I've been chasing the stars ever since, but safely from the ground now in California.
+Originally from the East coast I first became fascinated in physics and astronomy from watching Science/Discovery/History Channel documentaries on the space race.
+Always wanting to be an astronaut, I've been chasing the stars ever since, but now safely from the ground in California.

 #### education

 <img align="right" src= "./temp1.jpg" width="400" height="550">

-Bachelors in Physics and Applied Mathematics - Vanderbilt University 2016
+Bachelors in Physics and Applied Mathematics - Vanderbilt University 2016 Masters in Physics - University of California, Irvine 2020

 #### a table of me